youreachedrahat/netflix-clone/README.md

 - Password input field.

-- Sign-up Button: It has a validation option, if any field in the form is empty it will be disabled.
-If the form fields have any data it will be active and will send the data to the firebase database in the backend for registration.
-It has also an error handling function.
+- Sign-up Button: It has a validation option

 - Link to Sign-in Page:  it redirects you to the sign-in page.